an1ndra/Obsidian/Terminal/Untitled.md

-This is new tab for
+This is new tab for ubuntu terminal
+#Terminal